 To calculate $S_k(P_n^2)$, first note that there are $2k^{n\lceil\frac{n}{2}\rceil}$ colorings that are preserved by vertical and horizontal reflections over $P_n$, and there are $2k^{n\left(\frac{n+1}{2}\right)}$ that are preserved by reflections over corner vertices.
 We must also note that a coloring that is preserved by rotations of $90^\circ$ or $270^\circ$ is also preserved by the rotation of $180^\circ$.
 Therefore, we need only subtract those colorings that are preserved by a reflection and the rotation of $180^\circ$.
 There are $2k^{\lceil\frac{n}{2}\rceil^2}$ colorings that are preserved by reflections over $P_n$ and the rotation of $180^\circ$, and there are $2k^{\lceil \frac{n}{2}\rceil \lceil \frac{n+1}{2}\rceil}$ colorings that are preserved by reflections over corner vertices and the rotation of $180^\circ$.

 We also observe that a coloring that is preserved by two different reflections is also preserved by a rotation, see Figures \ref{reflection-edge} that illustrates this fact for $n=4$.
-That's why we do not need to add them in our inclusion-exclusion procedure because they will be eliminated during the next rounds.
-Now the proof follows. \end{proof}
+That is why we do not need to add them to our inclusion-exclusion procedure because they will be eliminated during the next rounds.
+Now the proof is completed. \end{proof}